 In Science, teachers assess on both subject knowledge and on ability within scientific enquiry skills.
-For each of the foundation subjects, teachers make judgements on each child's response to the curriculum based on whether they are working at, above or below the expected standards.

 J. Monitoring

 The SLT monitor assessment data regularly during the year.
 Monitoring of assessment and classroom practice will be carried out through lesson observations, book and planning scrutiny and pupil conferences.
 Next steps identified are followed up within an agreed time scale.